SegmentationBLWX/sssegmentation/docs/Tutorials.md

 segmentor_builder.register('FCN', FCN)
 ```

-From this, you can also call `segmentor_builder.build` to build your own defined segmentors as well as the original supported segmentors.
+After registration, your custom segmentor can be built using `segmentor_builder.build(...)`.
+This approach ensures compatibility with both user-defined and built-in segmentor types.

-Finally, the users could jump to the [`ssseg/modules/models/segmentors` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/segmentors) in SSSegmentation to read more source codes of the supported segmentors and thus better learn how to customize the segmentors in SSSegmentation.
+To further understand how to customize segmentors, you are encouraged to review the implementation of existing models in the [`ssseg/modules/models/segmentors`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/segmentors) directory.

 ## Customize Auxiliary Heads